Last Updated on 09/02/2024 by Denise Leo. Post first published on February 4, 2024.

 A collapsed trachea occurs when his neck is overloaded with stress.
 It mainly happens if a Pom puppy goes for walks wearing a leash and collar, not a leash and harness.
 As dogs are prone to do, when he tries to run ahead or to the left or right, his leash tightens and applies intense pressure on his neck.

 The trachea itself is comprised of cartilage rings and it will just collapse, causing the rings to get crushed, causing severe pain and trouble with breathing.
 To avoid this horrendous problem, simply use a harness at all times when walking your dog.

 For example, the sofa where he can safely walk up and down with no harm.
 Perhaps have a ramp in your bedroom if you want him in your bed at times.
-It all helps prevent injuries, pain for your dog and more pain in your wallet.
+It all helps prevent injuries, pain for your dog, and more pain in your wallet.

 Buy a Healthy Pomeranian Dog

-The ideal way to guarantee you’ll purchase a happy, healthy Pomeranian puppy is to do your research and only buy from breeder who is reputable.
+The ideal way to guarantee you’ll purchase a happy, healthy Pomeranian puppy is to do your research and only buy from a breeder who is reputable.
 He should have years of experience with Pomeranians and their life is devoted to caring and raising the right size standard Pomeranian toy dogs.
 If you need somebody you can trust, check out our Pomeranian Breeders list.

-Worries That Pomeranian Owners May Have
+Worries That Dog Lovers and Pomeranian Owners May Have

 - If you’re worried about how much weight your puppy or dog should be, check out our growth chart.